reinder83/binary-flags/README.md

 ##### checkFlag(int $flag, [bool $checkAll=true]): bool
 Check if given flag(s) are set in the current mask.
-By default it will check all bits in the given flag.
+By default, it will check all bits in the given flag.
 When you want to match any of the given flags set `$checkAll` to `false`.

 ##### checkAnyFlag(int $mask): bool